Grace Episcopal Church

 At Grace Church, you will discover an enthusiastic group of open-minded people who value spiritual growth, corporate worship, life-long learning, and service to others.

-Deeply rooted in the Episcopal Church and its emphasis on life in Christian community, Grace affirms the uniqueness and individuality of each person’s spiritual journey.
+Deeply rooted in the Episcopal Church and its emphasis on life in a Christian community, Grace affirms the uniqueness and individuality of each person’s spiritual journey.
 Here you will find mutual respect and the free exchange of ideas in a nurturing environment.
 At Grace Church it is safe to think aloud about your faith journey and to hear the stories of other people whose journeys may be similar or quite different.

 The Mission of Grace Episcopal Church is to be a welcoming community of faith guided by the life and teachings of Jesus.